Startup Tax Prep: How to Find the Right Tax Provider

-When you’re growing a VC-backed startup, getting the right startup tax help can be crucial—an otherwise great tax professional might not understand the intricacies involved.
+When you’re growing a VC-backed startup, getting the right startup tax help can be crucial.
+Because startup tax can be extremely nuanced, an otherwise great tax professional might not understand the intricacies involved.

 Tax professionals can include certified public accountants (CPAs), enrolled agents (EAs), and tax attorneys.
 But a credential doesn’t guarantee a good fit for every business.
 You also want to understand their experience and specialties.